istio/istio.io/content/en/docs/ops/deployment/deployment-models/index.md

 In the simplest case, a service mesh operates over a single fully connected network.
 In a single network model, all
 {{< gloss "workload instance" >}}workload instances{{< /gloss >}}
 can reach each other directly without an Istio gateway.
+In addition, for single network across multi-clusters, Istio requires services and endpoints cannot have overlapping IP addresses.

 A single network allows Istio to configure service consumers in a uniform way across the mesh with the ability to directly address workload instances.